markdewing/GPU_internals/software_models.md

 # Programming models for GPUs

 Collection of information about programming models.
-Particularly about implementation and lower level imformation.
+Particularly about implementation and lower level information.
 Knowing lower levels of abstraction is invaluable for debugging and reasoning about performance.

 ## OpenCL